allora-network/basic-coin-prediction-node/README.md

 - use the printed peer_id to replace the `head-id` placeholder value specified inside the docker-compose.yml file when running the worker service: `--boot-nodes=/ip4/172.22.0.100/tcp/9010/p2p/head-id`

 3. **Run setup**
-Once all the above is set up, run `docker compose up head worker inference` This will bring up the head, the worker and the inference nodes (which will run an initial update).
+Once all the above is set up, run `docker-compose build && docker-compose up` This will bring up the head, the worker and the inference nodes (which will run an initial update).
 The `updater` node is a companion for updating the inference node state and it's meant to hit the /update endpoint on the inference service.
 It is expected to run periodically, being crucial for maintaining the accuracy of the inferences.

 ## Testing docker-compose setup